MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Manage-SSL-Certificates-AD-FS-WAP-2016.md

 First, determine which certificate binding mode your AD FS servers are running: default certificate authentication binding, or alternate client TLS binding mode.

 ### Replacing the SSL certificate for AD FS running in default certificate authentication binding mode
 > Note: The AD FS SSL certificate is not the same as the AD FS Service communications certificate found in the AD FS Management snap-in.
-To change the AD FS SSL certificate, you値l need to use PowerShell.
+To change the AD FS SSL certificate, you will need to use PowerShell.

 AD FS by default performs device certificate authentication on port 443 and user certificate authentication on port 49443 (or a configurable port that is not 443).
 In this mode, use the powershell cmdlet Set-AdfsSslCertificate to manage the SSL certificate.

 Follow the steps below:

-1) First, you値l need to obtain the new certificate.
+1) First, you will need to obtain the new certificate.
 This is usually done by submitting a certificate signing request (CSR) to a third party, public certificate provider.
 There are a variety of ways to generate the CSR, including from a Windows 7 or higher PC.
 Your vendor should have documentation for this.

 - Make sure the certificate meets the [AD FS and Web Application Proxy SSL certificate requirements](https://technet.microsoft.com/en-us/windows-server-docs/identity/ad-fs/overview/AD-FS-2016-Requirements)

-2) Once you get the response from your certificate provider, you値l need to import it to the Local Machine store on each AD FS and Web Application Proxy server.
+2) Once you get the response from your certificate provider, import it to the Local Machine store on each AD FS and Web Application Proxy server.

 3) On each AD FS server, use the following cmdlet to install the new SSL certificate